Gardening Answers Knowledgebase

 For more extensive information, there are scores of great books.
 A good one that includes specifics about rhodies is Cass Turnbull's Guide to Pruning (Cass Turnbull, 2004).
 Plant Amnesty, founded by Turnbull, also has information on pruning an overgrown rhododendron.

 You can also select one by thumbing through the paperbacks available at (almost) all nurseries.
-Sunset Publishing, American Horticultural Society and Ortho Books are reliable publishers.
+Sunset Publishing and American Horticultural Society are reliable publishers.

 As an aside, there were some ancient, neglected, potentially beautiful rhodies at my home.
 They were pruned slowly over 3 to 4 years and look great now.
 So, don't be shy!